Defining Bibliography Formatting

-Here's an example of how a fully-defined template might look for the Journal article reference type.
+Here's an example of the how a fully-defined template might look for the Journal article reference type.

-After that you would define each component more exactly and determine the punctuation for each component: Names of persons, dates, numbers (editions, volumes, issue numbers), page numbers, periodical names.
+After that you would define each component more exactly and determine the punctuation for each component. : Names of persons, dates, numbers (editions, volumes, issue numbers), page numbers, and periodicals.
 Define the punctuation between the components as a final step.

 Even if you're using a style that does not call for a bibliography, you should still define the Bibliography rule set, since Citavi uses this rule set for the feature Show current reference in current citation style and for the Overview tab.